Lukkit/docs.lukkit.net/events/event-list/hanging.md

 # Hanging

-Events relating to entities that hang.
+Events for entities that hang.

 | Event| Description |
 | --- | --- |